Hello (Martin Solveig and Dragonette song)

 "Hello" is a song performed by French DJ and record producer Martin Solveig and Canadian electronic music band Dragonette, taken from Solveig's fifth studio album, Smash (2011).
 The song was released as the album's lead single on 6 September 2010 by Mercury Records.

 It is Solveig's most successful single to date, reaching number one in Austria, Belgium (Flanders), the Czech Republic and the Netherlands, while charting within the top 10 in ten other countries.
 It reached number one on the Hot Dance Club Songs chart in the United States.
 Additionally, the song became Solveig's and Dragonette's first appearance on the Billboard Hot 100 in April 2011, eventually peaking at number 46 in June.
 It has since been certified Platinum by the Recording Industry Association of America (RIAA) for sales of one million units.

-The song has been featured in 90210, The Vampire Diaries, Gossip Girl, Alvin and the Chipmunks: Chipwrecked, Skins, Some Girls, and Ted Lasso.
+The song has been featured in 90210, The Vampire Diaries, Gossip Girl, Alvin and the Chipmunks: Chipwrecked, Let's Be Cops, Skins, Some Girls, Ted Lasso, and Swiped.
 It was also featured in Tim Hortons' 2013 ad for their 'Roll up the Rim to Win' promotion.
 It was used as the intro theme to the TV series Cheer! on CMT.
 The song appears in the video game Dance Central 3.